kanchana-sankalpa/LegacyDatasystemDotNetMongoDB/README.md

 https://github.com/kanchana-sankalpa/LegacyDatasystemDotNetMongoDB/blob/main/UserAcess%20Model.PNG

-All the legacy systems and there datasets has to feed to Legacy System and Dataset collections and the acess rights need to grantted to user, user roles and role dataset tables.
+All the legacy systems and there datasets has to feed to legacy System and dataset collections and the acess rights need to grantted to user, user roles and role collections.
-Then the new datasets required for text indexing using indexing Rest in SearchController.
+Then the new datasets required for text indexing using indexing REST API call in SearchController.

-The Search service provides the resulting data in Json as list of lists of BasonDocuments.
+The Search service can provides the resulting data in Json as list of lists of BasonDocuments.

 The Front end for the Application developed using the AngualrJs. https://github.com/kanchana-sankalpa/LegacyDatasystemDotNetMongoFront